-In a sense, the concept of declining marginal utility applies primarily to children, who, through inexperience, may continue eating or drinking something until they make themselves sick, or young people who, when they first consume alcohol, make the mistake of thinking that they can consume it like other liquids such as water, juice, or soda, and hence, don’t realize that if they drink too much and too quickly, they will become ill and vomit.
+In a sense, the concept of declining marginal utility applies primarily to children, who, through inexperience, may continue eating or drinking something until they make themselves sick, or young people who, when they first consume alcohol, make the mistake of thinking that they can consume it like other liquids such as water, juice, or soda, and hence, don’t realize that if they drink too much of it too quickly, they will become ill and vomit.
 Most people learn from these unpleasant experiences and moderate their consumption of these and other things, so that they stop consuming them before they reach the point when they no longer derive any pleasure from it, or they space out pleasurable events, such as parties, fancy dinners, vacations, trips, outings, and economics lectures, so they enjoy them more.
-But economists have not realized this fact, and so, instead of recognizing the very limited utility of the concept of marginal utility, like the immature, unscientific, philosophical creatures that they are, they have made much ado about very little, by making it one of the cornerstones of their dismal science.
+But economists have not realized this fact, and so, instead of recognizing the very limited utility of the concept of marginal utility, like the immature, imitating, unscientific, philosophical creatures that they are, they have made much ado about very little, by making it one of the cornerstones of their dismal pseudoscience.

 A discussion of this apparent paradox is contained in Adam Smith’s An Inquiry into the Nature and Causes of the Wealth of Nations.